Mojave Forks Dam: History

 The Mojave River forks were first identified as a potential dam site in 1875, and flooding in the 1930s confirmed the need for a flood control facility along the Mojave River.
 However, it would be 30 more years before the state endorsed such a project.
 The West Fork Flood Control and Reservoir Project were authorized in 1960, and the USACE created a final design by 1966.
 Construction began in June 1967, and the embankment was topped out in May 1971.
 The project was formally completed and operational by 1974.

 Federal engineers found in 2019 that the dam falls short of national safety standards and could erode and collapse in an extreme flood.

 Dimensions and location

 The dam is 200 ft high from the foundations, 193 ft high above the riverbed, and 2223 ft long.
 The main embankment, a rolled earthfill design, contains 5310000 yd3 of material.
 A smaller auxiliary dam is located directly to the west of the main dam, while the concrete spillway is on the east side of the dam.

 The reservoir controls runoff from a rugged drainage basin of 215 mi2 on the north slope of the San Bernardino Mountains.
 Although the entire Mojave River basin covers 4700 mi2, the comparatively small area behind the dam contributes the vast majority of the water in the river, the remaining 95 percent of the watershed being desert.
-The towns of Victorville, Hesperia and others in the Victor Valley region along the Mojave River, as well as towns further downstream such as Barstow, are the primary beneficiaries of the project.
+The towns of Victorville, Hesperia, Apple Valley and others in the Victor Valley region along the Mojave River, as well as towns further downstream such as Barstow, are the primary beneficiaries of the project.